GRIDAPPSD/app-deconfliction/service/README.md

 $ ./run-resilience.sh 123apps standalone pulp
 ````

-There is little to be gained from trying the decarbonization or profit objectives in addition to resilience, but they also support the standalone argument.
+There is little to be gained from trying the decarbonization or cvr objectives in addition to resilience, but they also support the standalone argument.
 Modules likely to be missing for the competing apps include numpy, tabulate, pulp, and cvxpy.
 The following may prove helpful based on failed imports:

 ```` bash
 $ sudo pip install numpy